echoprotocol/echo-wallet/README.md

 npm run package-deb
 ```

-## Building the Electron-based desktop app for Windows
+## Building the Electron-based desktop app for Windows on Windows

 If you want builds the app for Windows to the `build/binaries` folder run this command: